jalenlum/jalenlum.github.io/essays/effective-questioning.md

 ---
 layout: essay
 type: essay
-title: "Navigating the Smart Way: Unveiling the Impact of Effective Questioning on StackOverflow"
+title: "Navigating the Smart Way: The Impact of Effective Questioning on StackOverflow"
 # All dates must be YYYY-MM-DD format!
 date: 2024-1-25
 published: true